chrisguindon/chrisguindon.github.io/content/post/eclipse-iot-website-redesign.md

   - IoT information architecture
   - website design
 ---
 We are launching the redesign of the [Eclipse IoT](https://iot.eclipse.org) website today!
-This project was a [huge undertaking](https://github.com/EclipseFdn/iot.eclipse.org/pull/339) for us; we added 5,245 lines of code, removed 82,361 lines of code, closed [15 github issues](https://github.com/EclipseFdn/iot.eclipse.org/projects/3) and made 84 git commits.
+This project was a [huge undertaking](https://github.com/EclipseFdn/iot.eclipse.org/pull/339) for us; we added 5,245 lines of code, removed 82,361 lines of code, closed [15 github issues](https://github.com/EclipseFdn/iot.eclipse.org/projects/3) and made [84 commits](https://github.com/EclipseFdn/iot.eclipse.org/pull/339).

 ![Eclipse IoT Homepage](/uploads/iot-2020.png)

 Yes, you got that right, the end result is **-77,116 lines of code** because we took the opportunity to clean up our codebase.

-When we started this project, we set out some [goals](https://github.com/EclipseFdn/iot.eclipse.org/issues/179) for the new redesign:
+When we started this project, we made sure to define our [goals](https://github.com/EclipseFdn/iot.eclipse.org/issues/179) for the new redesign:

 1. **Improve our information architecture**: \
 With the help of [Frédéric Desbiens](https://accounts.eclipse.org/users/fdesbiens), the community created a new [structure](https://github.com/EclipseFdn/iot.eclipse.org/files/3591212/iot.eclipse.org.new.structure.v2.pdf) for the website.